sagemath/trac_to_gh/Issue 5318.md

 # Issue 5318: ideas for improving random testers (like #4779)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5318

 Original creator: cwitty